ImageErrors and Omissions Insurance – Get Quotes, Buy E&O Insurance Online

 While Errors and Omissions Insurance (E&O Insurance) offers valuable coverage for professionals, it's important to understand its limitations.
 Here are some key points regarding what E&O Insurance typically does not cover:

-• Customer injuries and property damage - E&O Insurance is not designed to cover injuries sustained by customers or damage to their property.
-Coverage for such incidents is provided by general liability insurance.
+• Customer injuries and property damage - Errors and Omissions (E&O) Insurance does not cover injuries to customers or damage to their property.
+General liability insurance provides coverage for such incidents.

 • Employee injuries - E&O Insurance does not extend to employee injuries.
-Workers' compensation insurance is specifically designed to address these situations and provides coverage for employee injuries and related expenses.
+Specifically designed to address these situations, workers' compensation insurance provides coverage for employee injuries and related expenses.

 • Contingent bodily injuries - E&O Insurance also does not cover bodily injuries resulting from using a product.
 For such claims, product liability insurance is necessary to provide coverage.

 • Criminal prosecution or misconduct - E&O Insurance typically does not cover criminal acts or intentional misconduct committed by professionals.
-It is not a substitute for legal defence or protection against criminal charges.
+This is not a substitute for legal defence or protection against criminal charges.

 When filing a claim under Errors and Omissions Insurance (E&O Insurance), follow these steps: